 - Proof of relationship

 - Proof of income

 - Cohabitation contract

 - Proof of common ground to request family reunification

 A wonderful adventure

 It’s been six months since we arrived in Brussels, and bringing my family on my MBA journey has been the best decision I’ve made.
 Isabella is already singing songs in Dutch and speaking basic French.
 We aren’t the only people on a family adventure.
 Two of my classmates have had babies during the programme, and others are married or living with their partners.
 If you’re thinking about bringing your family on your MBA journey, I hope this information helps – and I hope you enjoy it!
 My final tip is: Don’t be discouraged by the bureaucratic process you need to go through.
 It is one of the beauties of Belgium.

 * Visa and residence permit requirements vary, so please get in touch with the Belgian embassy or consulate in your home country to find out more.

 Written by John Paul Londono.
 John is 35.
-He came to Vlerick with his wife and four-year-old daughter, Isabella, from Columbia.
-He will graduate in 2020.
+He came to Vlerick with his wife and four-year-old daughter, Isabella, from Colombia.
+He graduated in 2020.